raspberrypilearning/relax-stretch/en/step_7.md

 **How about adding a new exercise routine?**

-You could use some of Nadia's costumes that are currently unused, or even duplicate an existing costume, and edit the costume to make a new position costume of your own!
+You could use some of the **Nadia** sprite's costumes that are currently unused, or even duplicate an existing costume, and edit the costume to make a new position costume of your own!

 Would you use the `say`{:class="block3looks"} or `Text to Speech`{:class="block3extensions"} block for the instructions?
 It's completely up to you.